 Total capacity of the preheat coil at the rated conditions.
 The input value is negative.
-If this value is not specified, but PREHEAT-T is specified, then the program will calculate the preheat capacity as a function of the outdoor air quantity, the design outdoor dry-bulb temperature, and PREHEAT-T.
+If this value is not specified, but PREHEAT-T is specified, then the program will calculate the preheat capacity as a function of the outdoor air quantity, the design outdoor dry-bulb temperature, and preheat setpoint temperature.